MacArthur Fellow and critically acclaimed Haitian-American writer

 About Edwidge Danticat

-Previous works include Brother, I’m Dying, which won the National Book Critics Circle Award, the Dayton Literary Peace Prize, and was a National Book Award finalist; Krik?
+Previous works include The Art of Death, Writing the Final Story—a personal account of her mother dying from cancer and a deeply considered reckoning with the ways that other writers have approached death in their own work—which was a National Book Critics Circle Award finalist; Claire of the Sea Light, a stunning work of fiction that brings us deep into the intertwined lives of a small seaside town where a little girl has gone missing; Brother, I’m Dying, which won the National Book Critics Circle Award and was a National Book Award finalist; Krik?
 Krak!, a National Book Award finalist; The Farming of Bones, an American Book Award winner; and The Dew Breaker, a PEN/Faulkner Award finalist and winner of the inaugural Story Prize.
-Danticat has also received the MacArthur “Genius Grant” and been published inThe New Yorker, The New York Times, and elsewhere.

 Praise for Edwidge Danticat